helenemartin/whetherornot/README.md

+# Whether or Not

-What should I wear today?
+## What should I wear today?
 I don't want to get soaked... pretty please

 To run this app: